Rev/Architecture-Checker/README.md

 # Architecture Checker

-This just checks what architecture an application is using for its libraries.
+This just checks what architecture an installed application is using for its libraries.

 ## About